 Eurofins EMLab P&K requires at least one outdoor air sample and one indoor air sample in order to make indoor/outdoor comparisons and assessments of airborne mold levels, which are an integral part of the Eurofins EMLab P&K MoldREPORTTM system.
 The indoor air samples taken can be representative of the airborne mold present in the area sampled.
 The analysis and interpretation of these air samples is proprietary and is based upon: relative levels of spores present, quantities and concentration of Penicillium/Aspergillus type spores, quantity and concentration of Cladosporium spores, quantity and concentration of basidiospores, quantity and concentration of "marker" spore types, quantity and concentration of "other" spore types, and the distribution of mold spore types.
 Spore identification is performed visually by trained analysts according to industry norms.
 Using visual identification, most mold spores lack sufficient distinguishing characteristics to allow for species identification, so the MoldREPORTTM analysis is generally performed at the genus level.
-Currently there are no generally-accepted protocols or regulations recording air sampling for molds in large part due to the inability of any single technique to accepted protocols or regulations regarding air sampling for molds, in large part due to the inability of any single technique to provide a complete analysis of all mold spores and mold growth in an area.
+Currently there are no generallyaccepted protocols or regulations regarding air sampling for molds, in large part due to the inability of any single technique to provide a complete analysis of all mold spores and mold growth in an area.
 Air sampling for MoldREPORTTM can be performed using any standard "spore trap" method, which are also called "non-viable air sampling methods" because spore traps do not require the germination and growth of the spores before identification.
 Commonly used spore trap equipment for performing air sampling for mold includes Zefon Air-O-CellTM Cassettes, BurkardTM samplers, and AllergencoTM samplers.